A simple guide for beginners. - 2 minute read

 2. Scalp Exfoliation

 Use a mild scalp scrub to exfoliate and deep clean the scalp of any excess sebum, hair styling products and dead skin, at least once a week.
 This improves the health of your scalp in turn boosting the health of your roots.
 This is very beneficial for dandruff prone scalps and hair that is frequently exposed to pool water.
+Scalp scrubs/hair masks for oily hair, especially those meant for deep cleansing contain ingredients that help remove buildup and give life to greasy limp hair.

 3. Deep Condition

 You can never go wrong with conditioning.
 Deep conditioning masks are different from regular conditioners as they are thicker and contain more moisturising ingredients.
 All kinds of hair can benefit from this.
 It should be done, preferably on damp hair as it helps the product spread evenly and penetrate better.
 If your scalp tends to get oily easily, then either use the mask pre-shampoo or apply only on the strands avoiding the scalp.
 If using pre-shampoo, keep it on for longer.
+There are a variety of masks available in the market and some are even lightweight enough to used on low porosity hair or hair that gets greasy easily.
+If you don't like heavy masks, look for hair masks for oily hair as they are formulated to provide weightless moisture.

 5. Hair Drying